Tommy Davis (Scientology): Personal life

 Davis is the son of real estate investor William Davis and film actress and Scientologist Anne Archer.
-He has a half-brother, Jeffrey Tucker Jastrow.
-His stepfather is an Emmy-award winning actor and producer, Terry Jastrow.

-Davis was raised as a Christian Scientist, but his mother joined Scientology when he was 3 years old.
-Davis claims that after taking two courses at the Celebrity Centre, he became a Scientologist at the age of 17.
+He was raised in his mother's former religion, Christian Science, however she joined Scientology when he was 3 years old.
+Davis claimed after taking two courses at the Celebrity Centre, he became a Scientologist at the age of 17.
 He attended Harvard School For Boys in Los Angeles, a private Episcopal church-affiliated college preparatory school (now called Harvard-Westlake School).
 In 1990, he was accepted at Columbia University.
 He attended college for a semester, but dropped out to join the Sea Org.

 Davis worked closely with actor and Scientologist Tom Cruise, frequently accompanying him on lobbying and diplomatic meetings for the church.
 He is a former friend of actor Jason Beghe, who left the church in 2007.
-He is independently wealthy as his family obtained success in the real estate business, and told Rolling Stone: "I have enough money to never work a day in my life."
+He is independently wealthy due to his family's success in real estate, and told Rolling Stone: "I have enough money to never work a day in my life."

 Davis was married to Jessica Feshbach, who was a fellow spokesperson for the Church of Scientology but left that position in mid-2011.
 The pair divorced in 2018.
 They have two children.
 In 2019, he married Egyptian actress Maie Ibrahim.